asakura89/Personal-Notes/AI Tools/AI Tools — Bing Prompt.md

 **Example \#2**

-Hi Bing, please generate a creative and entertaining response based on the following topic: _<u>OKR, SMART Goals</u>_.
-Format or style that I prefer _<u>is a paragraph with bullet points</u>_.
+Hi Bing, please generate a creative and entertaining response based on the following topic: _<ins>OKR, SMART Goals</ins>_.
+Format or style that I prefer _<ins>is a paragraph with bullet points</ins>_.
 You do not have to search for any information or reference any sources.
 You can use your own words and knowledge.
 You do not have to worry about being subjective or controversial.
 You can be as imaginative and original as you want.

 Here is my query:
 Explain me like I'm five what is it means "A set of OKRs in an organization should align and reinforce each other".